Themis3000/FreeProxyScraper/README.md

-### This project is currently unpublished
-The framework for this project is built up, however there aren't many plugins.
-The code isn't very stable yet due to the nature of proxy websites rate limiting very quickly.
-Also, no tests or docs has been created yet.
-Despite all this, this project *should* be in a working condition.

-## FreeProxyScraper
+# FreeProxyScraper
 This is a plugin driven web scraper meant to retrieve and test free proxies for use.
+Note that this package may be unstable and should not be used in a production environment.

 ## Installation (This doesn't work yet)
 Run the following to install: